xtf-cz/xtf/README.md

 #### Image
 Wrapper class for url specified images.
 Its purpose is to parse them or turn them into ImageStream objects.

+##### Specifying Maven
+In some images Maven needs to be activated, for example on RHEL7 via script `/opt/rh/rh-maven35/enable`.
+This can be controlled by properties.

+ * `xtf.maven.script` - path to Maven activation script.
+Defaults to `/opt/rh/rh-maven35/enable` if not set.

+Not setting these options might result in faulty results from `ImageContent#mavenVersion()`.

 ##### Specifying images
 Every image that is set in `global-test.properties` using xtf.{foo}.image can be accessed by using `Images.get(foo)`.